 Mangroves in Tabasco

-With the success of the first certified Blue Carbon project in Mexico under Climate Action Reserve (discover more about the project here), ClimateSeed and San Crisanto Foundation have started working with two additional mangrove communities in the Gulf of Mexico, Tabasco.
+With the success of the first certified Blue Carbon project in Mexico under Climate Action Reserve, ClimateSeed and San Crisanto Foundation have started working with two additional mangrove communities in the Gulf of Mexico, Tabasco.
 Since project implementation in September 2023, some of the work that has been carried out includes defining project areas, community capacity building activities, and baseline estimation through site samplings.
 Both projects are community-owned mangrove forests under the Ejido system that are following the Mexico Forest Protocol 3.0 under Climate Action Reserve

 Crucial, but vulnerable ecosystems in Mexico, mangroves have the potential to capture 4 times more carbon dioxide than terrestrial forest.
 These ecosystems benefit the local biodiversity, including migratory birds, such as the kingfisher and herons.
 However, some of the threats in the region include land-use changes, illegal deforestation, and fires within the mangrove forests.

-Mexico is home to 6% of the world’s mangrove forest cover and can be found in 17 coastal states.
-Mexico has the fourth largest mangrove area in the world (after Indonesia, Australia, Brazil), covering more than 900,000 hectares.
-Only about half of these are located in Natural Protected Areas.
-Mangroves are vital as they serve as natural barriers against climate disasters for local communities and contribute to the local economy and biodiversity.
-However, livestock farming is one of the main causes of mangrove forest loss, especially in Veracruz, Campeche, and Tabasco Mexico.
+Mexico is home to 6% of the world's mangrove forest cover, found in 17 coastal states.
+Mexico has the fourth largest mangrove area in the world (after Indonesia, Australia and Brazil), covering more than 900,000 hectares.
+Only about half of these mangroves are in Protected Natural Areas.
+Mangroves are vital as they act as natural barriers against climatic disasters for local communities, and contribute to the local economy and biodiversity.
+However, livestock farming is one of the main causes of mangrove forest loss, particularly in Veracruz, Campeche and Tabasco, Mexico.

-For an in-depth look at the series of visits to various Blue Carbon projects, read about Alessandra Souroujon's journey in our blog post, "Mexico Visit: 3 Ecosystems, 12 Communities & 10 Days."
+For an in-depth look at the series of visits to various Blue Carbon projects, read about Alessandra Souroujon's journey in our blog post.

 1,152 ha